HRM in Modern Organizations, 7.5 credits

 Entry requirements

-Bachelor's degree in Business Administration or Economics of at least 180 ECTS or equivalent.
-Alternatively, a bachelor's degree with/and at least 60 ECTS (two semesters of full-time study) of Business Administration-related courses (for example Accounting, Marketing, Organization Theory, Strategy, Finance, HRM).
-Documented knowledge of English equivalent to Engelska B/Engelska 6.
+A bachelor's degree equivalent to a Swedish Kandidatexamen with/and at least 60 ECTS (two semesters of full-time study) of Business Administration-related courses (for example Accounting, Marketing, Organization Theory, Strategy, Finance, HRM) - English corresponding to the level of English in Swedish upper secondary education (Engelska 6)

 Intended learning outcomes